50 facts about guns in America

 Only certain states require background checks

 Though federal law dictates that all licensed gun dealers perform background checks on purchasers, it does not mandate a personal history release on brick-and-mortar gun sales or firearms purchased online.
-However, 13 states and the District of Columbia require universal background checks with all firearm types for purchase or trade.
+However, 21 states and Washington D.C. have expanded background check requirements beyond federal law.
+Within this group, 16 states, as well as Washington D.C., mandate checks for all gun sales, regardless of where and how they are purchased.

-Research proves that those with suicidal tendencies are more likely to successfully take their lives if a firearm is in residence.
-More than 12 U.S. case-control studies reveal that more suicides take place in states with more guns and fewer restrictive firearm regulations, according to the Harvard School of Public Health.
+Research proves that those with self-harm tendencies are more likely to successfully take their lives if a firearm is in residence.
+More than 12 U.S. case-control studies reveal that more self-murders take place in states with more guns and fewer restrictive firearm regulations, according to the Harvard School of Public Health.

-Of all U.S. states, 34 implement Stand Your Ground, a law allowing the use of deadly force with a firearm to defend oneself from severe physical harm or possible death.
-However, the “duty to retreat” noted in the law often foreshadows that the self-defense law does not result in a criminal penalty if upheld.
+Of all U.S. states, 36 have implemented Stand Your Ground, a law allowing the use of deadly force with a firearm to defend oneself from severe physical harm or possible death.
+However, the "duty to retreat" noted in the law often foreshadows that the self-defense law does not result in a criminal penalty if upheld.

 3 out of 10 Americans own a gun

-Three out of 10 Americans, or 30%, admit to owning a gun, 11% say they know someone who does, and 57% do not possess one, according to a Pew Research Center study conducted in 2017.
+Three out of every 10 Americans admit to owning a gun and 11% of those who do not say someone else in their household does, according to a 2021 Pew Research survey.
 The study also showed that 66% of gun owners own more than one firearm.
 Firearm exposure begins in adolescence for almost half of Americans, with up to 48% saying they grew up with a gun in the house.
+Gallup also conducted a poll that same year—it found numbers were actually a bit higher, with 42% of respondents indicating they were gun owners.

 The National Rifle Association formed in 1871